damcadam/Automated-Pet-Feeder/README.md

 The objective of the ME 574 project was to design and manufacture an automated pet feeder for a cat or a small dog.
 The pet feeder needed to be able to dispense food, sechdule feeding times, and give the user feedback on the number of calories the pet has consumed.

 ## Code
+**Language:** C++
+**Organziation:** The script thinks of the pet feeder as a state machine.
+Each menu is represented as a different state.
+The current state determines what code runs in the Arduino's loop.

+Most of the code is made up of menus that tell the Arduino what should be printed to the LCD.T

 ## Hardware
 - Arduino Mega